 WACC = % of debt Cost of debt+%of equityRisk free rate + beta*Equity Risk premium+Country risk premium

 𝗥𝗶𝘀𝗸-𝗳𝗿𝗲𝗲 𝗿𝗮𝘁𝗲: The global rise in inflation has increased risk-free rates.
-For instance, the risk-free rate in the US increases from 1.51% on Jan 22 to 3% in July 2022.
+For instance, the risk-free rate in the US increased from 1.51% on Jan 22 to 3% in July 2022.

-𝗖𝗼𝘂𝗻𝘁𝗿𝘆 𝗿𝗶𝘀𝗸: A function of political stability, corruption, and violence has increased sharply for countries in Eastern Europe (Russia Ukraine war has increased country’s risk for the entire region), Asia and Africa.
+𝗖𝗼𝘂𝗻𝘁𝗿𝘆 𝗿𝗶𝘀𝗸: A function of political stability, corruption, and violence has increased sharply for countries in Eastern Europe (Russia, Ukraine war has increased the country’s risk for the entire region), Asia and Africa.
 The world currently is far more dangerous than at the start of 2022.

 𝗕𝗲𝘁𝗮 𝗮𝗻𝗱 𝗖𝗼𝘀𝘁 𝗼𝗳 𝗱𝗲𝗯𝘁: It is a function of firm-specific risk, and businesses with high leverage or that burn cash have witnessed an increase in beta, which explains the flight of risk capital from start-ups/tech firms to safer assets.